diegopacheco/diegopacheco-architecture-library/src/concepts/OPLOCKING.md

 Understanding the differences between pessimistic and optimistic locking is crucial for designing systems that handle concurrent access to shared resources effectively.
 Choosing the right locking strategy can significantly impact system performance, scalability, and user experience.

-Pessimits locking is better when:
+Pessimistic locking is better when:
 - High contention for resources is expected.
 - The cost of rolling back transactions is high.